top of page

 STP Phase 2 requires a significant amount of work to rebuild payroll solutions.

-With the introduction of STP Phase 2, many DSPs have to rebuild their solutions from the ground up due to the disaggregation of gross reporting requirements and underestimated the time to complete the scope of work required.
-If the DSP stored their data transactionally, the requirements are less demanding than if retained as accumulated totals.
+With the introduction of STP Phase 2, many DSPs have to rebuild their solutions from the ground up due to the disaggregation of gross reporting requirements and underestimated the time required to complete the scope of work.
+If the DSP stores its data transactionally, the requirements are less demanding than if it is retained as accumulated totals.
 Also, extensive configuration options must be incorporated, allowing for a future-proof solution.
 As we all understand, payroll requirements are ever-changing and constantly evolving.

 Some DSPs dipped their toe in the water by providing a free payroll offering but have since discovered this scenario is a questionable long-term business model in sustaining the ongoing development costs.